niplav/site/range_and_forecasting_accuracy.md

 the ID is converted to integer, and the rest of the fields are converted to floats (the range is a float for some Metaculus questions, and while the result can only take on 0 or 1, using float there makes it easier to calculate the brier score later).
-After that, negative ranges are removed from the dataset, and ranges are converted from seconds to days, making them slightly easier to plot:
+After that, npegative ranges are removed from the dataset, and ranges are converted from seconds to days, making them slightly easier to plot:

 	import csv
 	import numpy as np
 	import scipy.stats as sps
+	import scipy.optimize as spo

 	daysec=24*60*60